Annie's

 wanted to get possession of the treasures in the Jews' Temple.
 In

-168 or 167 B.C., angered by Jewish resistance to his policy, he
+168 or 167 B.C., angered by

 War broke out when an officer of the king came to Modin and tried

-to make Mattathias offer sacrifice to the pagan god.
-Mattathias
+to make Mattathias offer sacrifice to the

-refused.
-He fled to the hills, and although he died soon after,
+pagan god.
+Mattathias refused.
+He fled to the hills, and although

-his son Judah took his place.
-Though outnumbered, he repeatedly
+place.
+Though outnumbered, he repeatedly defeated the king's

-defeated the king's armies.
-About 165 B.C., he re-entered
+armies.
+About 165 B.C., he re-entered Jerusalem

-feast of Hanukkah commemorates this event.
-Judah won other
+Hanukkah commemorates this event.
+Judah won

-victories, but in 160 B.C. he died in battle.
+other victories, but in 160 B.C. he died in battle.
 His brothers,

-Jonathan and Simon, carried on. ~Above Information from The World
+Jonathan and Simon, carried on.

 Hanukkah, or the Feast of Lights, is a celebration of